smartqasa/custom-sonos-card/README.md

 hidePlaylistInPlayer: true # default is false.
 Will hide the playlist name in the player section.

 # media browser specific
-mediaBrowserItemsPerRow: 1 # default is 4.
+favoritesItemsPerRow: 1 # default is 4.
 Use this to show items as list.
 mediaBrowserHideTitleForThumbnailIcons: true # default is false.
-Only makes a difference if mediaBrowserItemsPerRow > 1.
+Only makes a difference if favoritesItemsPerRow > 1.
 Will hide title for thumbnail artworks.
 customFavoriteThumbnails:
   Voyage: https://i.scdn.co/image/ab67706f000000027b2e7ee752dc222ff2fd466f
 customFavoriteThumbnailsIfMissing: